Pensions

 Is all income from pensions and annuities taxable?

 The taxability of income from pensions and annuities depends on the source of the funds and how the contributions were made.
-Generally, if contributions were made with after-tax dollars, a portion of your pension or annuity payments might be tax-free.
-However, if contributions were pre-tax or deducted from your income, then your pension or annuity is likely fully taxable.
+If contributions were made with after-tax dollars, a portion of your pension or annuity payments might be tax-free.
+However, your pension or annuity is likely fully taxable if contributions were pre-tax or deducted from your income.

 How is pension income taxed?